The Minster Nursery and Infant School Curriculum

 In creating a ‘Heaven to earth’ curriculum encompassing the Early Years Foundation Stage and the Key Stage 1 National Curriculum, we offer our children abundant opportunities to learn collaboratively through exciting experiences designed to challenge whilst building success in learning.

 We know that young children learn best when they are provided with rich opportunities to follow their interests and learn together through exploring hypotheses and finding solutions.
 Our understanding of the needs of infant-aged children is underpinned by the work of our Key Influencers.
 For Example, the work of Julie Fisher tells us that there is very little difference developmentally between a reception child and a year 1 child, that transition from Early Years Foundation Stage in to Key Stage 1 is a ‘process’ and not an ‘event’.
 Thanks to Julie Fisher’s work (and others) we fully understand the importance of play for young children.
 Brene Brown’s work has taught us about vulnerability and shame.
 These elements have helped to shape our school culture In to a culture where people thrive.

 In addition, to support this development, we place a high value on language development and are proud of our in-house speech and language support.

-We also know, that a curriculum designed to motivate children, rich with learning experiences and language development, is excellent for our learners with English as an Additional Language.
+We also know, that a curriculum designed to motivate children, rich with learning experiences and language development, is effective and adaptable for our increasing in-year mobility, Additional Needs and learners with early-stage English as an Additional Language.
 Our curriculum enables all learners to build confidence in understanding and expression and an enduring love of learning.

 The intention of our curriculum is to: